 Whether it’s organising a day out at the weekend walking in the countryside or gathering in the pub on a Friday, a social element outside of the workplace is important for many to make connections when the school day is so busy.
 Try appointing a social rep or committee to organise events that can cater for all in a school.

 An open door, a friendly smile and an approachable colleague can make all the difference to someone having a bad day.
 Through the allocation of buddies, adopting a coaching approach to management and a developmental appraisal system, schools can create a supportive culture where everyone is looking out for others.
 And, as a result, everybody benefits.

 Another approach could be that when pupils cannot attend appointments with the school counsellor they could perhaps be opened up to staff members, who might benefit.

-Developing a staff survey (there are lots of free templates available), organising a staff committee or having a question-and-answer session with senior staff doesn’t cost money (just time) and can make staff feel heard and part the decision-making process rather than just observers.
+Developing a staff survey (there are lots of free templates available), organising a staff committee or having a question-and-answer session with senior staff doesn’t cost money – just time – and can make staff feel heard and part of the decision-making process rather than just observers.

 Staff feedback is often insightful, genuine and developmental, and a successful school should never ignore it.

 Mike Lamb is director of staff welfare at Hurstpierpoint College in West Sussex